buddhist-uni/buddhist-uni.github.io/_content/booklets/buddhist-wheel-symbol_karunaratne.md

 series: wheel
 number: 137
 address: Kandy
-course: imagery
+course: form
-tags: [form, ancient-art]
+tags:
+  - imagery
+  - ancient-art
+  - theravada
 ---

 > The _dhamma-cakka_, the ever moving Wheel of Law, is the most prominent symbol of the Buddhists.